alexmk92/CheckMatesAPI-V2.0/README.md

 ##### DELETE
 A user can be deleted by sending a single userId to the URI: `/api/v2/User/{userId}` - deleting a user through this interface will delete all of their posts, messages, checkins and all other information, this request must be authenticated by sending a `session_token` and `device_id` to the API.
 If the senderID does not match userID then the request will fail by returning a `401` code.

+A user can be logged out by sending a userID to the URI: `/api/v2/User/sign-out/{userId}` - This will destroy the current session on the current device only.

 ## Message Endpoint
 All message requests are documented here, as the application grows it would be great to implement group chat - this